 Terrible Artist: She likes to draw and uses it as a focus to keep Takeru anchored but she's not very good at it.

 Second eldest of the Isumi sisters and a heroine in age's debut game Kimi ga ita Kisetsu.
-Michiru is the commander of the 9th Squadron ("Valkyries") of Special Task Force VFA-01, becoming the de facto leader of the latter after the 9th remained the sole surviving unit.After failing to reactivate the downed Susano'o Mark II she resolves to self-destruct it, taking out the Sadogashima Hive as well as the entire island.
+Michiru is the commander of the 9th Squadron ("Valkyries") of Special Task Force A-01, becoming the de facto leader of the latter after the 9th remained the sole surviving unit.After failing to reactivate the downed Susano'o Mark II she makes it self-destruct, taking out the Sadogashima Hive as well as the entire island.